Zigl3ur/mcjar/README.md

 - [x] Implement `list`, to list versions / build for specified server type
 - [x] Implement `jar`, to download server jar from specified servertype / version / build
-- [x] implement `addons`, to download mods / plugins / modpacks / datapacks
+- [x] Implement `addons`, to download mods / plugins / modpacks / datapacks

 ### Misc

 - [x] Function to sort an array of minecraft versions
 - [x] Display download speed
-- [ ] Add Tests for handlers and commands
+- [x] Add Tests for handlers and commands
 - [x] change default output if not specified to smthng like `neoforge-1.21.8-234.jar` (serverType-version-build.jar)
 - [x] for mods/plugins/modpacks/datapacks search display filter used (if any)
 - [ ] Better errors messages